spearman/apis/README.md

 ## Examples

 A number of example programs are given in `./examples/`.
-Non-interactive examples can be run by the `./run-examples.sh` script which will also generate image files from generated DOT files.
+Non-interactive examples can be run by the `./run-examples.sh` script which will also build images from generated DOT files.
 The `graphical.rs` and `interactive.rs` examples are interactive, requiring user input.
-These can be run with the `./run-interactive.sh` script which will also generate image files from the generate DOT files for these examples.
+These can be run with the `./run-interactive.sh` script which will also produce images from the generated DOT files for these examples.

 Most of these examples will potentially or intentionally generate warnings, see the doc comments in individual examples for specifics.